liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-assets/03-adding-asset-features-to-your-user-interface/01-creating-jsps-for-displaying-custom-assets-in-the-asset-publisher.markdown

 # Creating JSPs for Displaying Custom Assets in the Asset Publisher [](id=creating-jsps-for-displaying-custom-assets-in-the-asset-publisher)

-Before you proceed, you need to tie up one loose end from the previous section.
+Before you proceed, you must tie up one loose end from the previous section.
 Remember that you implemented `getJspPath` methods in your `GuestbookAssetRenderer` and `EntryAssetRenderer` classes.
 These classes return strings containing the paths to the JSPs that the Asset Publisher should use for